Gui Rochat

-Gui Rochat (Guillaume Frédéric Rochat, born 1933) is an international private art dealer and consultant, dealing primarily in seventeenth- and eighteenth-century French paintings and drawings, working from New York as "Gui Rochat Old Masters".
-His long experience with four art auction houses, Sotheby's, Phillips, Son & Neale, Butterfields (now Bonhams) and Doyle New York has given him the background for rescuing a number of Old Master paintings from oblivion.
-He is proud to have Antoine Le Grand Batard de Bourgogne (1421-1504), painted by Rogier van der Weyden as well as by Hans Memling, as a direct ancestor.
+Gui Rochat (Guillaume Frédéric Rochat, born 1933) is an international private art dealer and consultant, dealing primarily in 17th- and 18th-century French paintings and drawings.
+He works from New York as "Gui Rochat Old Masters".
+His experience with four art auction houses, Sotheby's, Phillips, Son & Neale, Butterfields (now Bonhams) and Doyle New York, led him to prevent multiple Old Master paintings from being destroyed.

 Early life and education

-Listed in the Who is Who in the East 1986/7, he was born in 1933 on Java, then the Dutch East Indies, grandson of Prof. Guillaume Frédéric Rochat (1876–1965) and son of Dr. Guillaume Frédéric Rochat and attorney-at-law Bertha Rochat.
-Gui Rochat was educated at the Latin and Greek Gymnasium school in Zwolle, The Netherlands, from 1946 to 1953, after which he entered the Dutch navy in the training program for reserve lieutenant.
-Following a short unsuccessful spell of being a cadet in the Dutch Naval Academy he entered Groningen University in the Netherlands 1956 as a student in Medicine.
-This not being a career he desired, his parents who were living then in Iran sent him to the American University of Beirut, Lebanon, where he graduated in 1960 with a major in Experimental Psychology.
-This enabled him to continue his graduate studies at Indiana University, where he met his late wife Katherine McCollum.
+Listed in the Who is Who in the East 1986/7, Rochat was born in 1933 on Java (then the Dutch East Indies) to parents Dr. Guillaume Frédéric Rochat and attorney Bertha Rochat.
+He is a descendent of Antoine de Bourgogne (1421-1504), who was painted by Rogier van der Weyden and Hans Memling.

+Gui Rochat was educated at the Latin and Greek Gymnasium school in Zwolle, The Netherlands from 1946 to 1953, after which he entered the Dutch navy's training program for reserve lieutenant.
+He was briefly a cadet in the Dutch Naval Academy before beginning to study medicine at Groningen University in 1956.
+His parents, who were living then in Iran, then transferred him to the American University of Beirut, Lebanon, where he graduated in 1960 with a degree in experimental psychology.
+This enabled him to continue his graduate studies at Indiana University, where he met his wife Katherine McCollum.
 They have one child, Corinne Elise Alexandra.